Christmas Mass Schedule

 Seasons of Hope: coping with our losses is a support group for the bereaved that is held in the St. John Family Center.

-The support group for the bereaved will begin a 6 week session on Wednesday, September 20th at 10:45 a.m. with a repeat session at 6:00 p.m. in the Family Center Small Activity Room.
+The support group for the bereaved will begin a 6 week session on Wednesday, April 3 and continue through Wednesday, May 8.
+Sessions are offered in the mornings from 10:45a.m.-12:45p.m. and the evenings from 6:00p.m. to 8:00p.m. in the Family Center Small Activity Room.
 Anyone grieving the loss of a loved one is encouraged to attend and bring a friend.

 Seasons of Hope Registration